-All new entering graduate students are expected to attend the Biomedical Engineering Graduate Program graduate student orientation meeting.
+All new entering graduate students are expected to attend an Biomedical Engineering Graduate Program graduate student orientation meeting.
 The meeting is held the week prior to the beginning of classes of the student's semester in residence.
-This is normally held in the fall; however, students admitted during the spring semester should plan to meet with the graduate student academic advisor individually.
+This is normally held in the fall; however, students admitted during the spring semester should attend the fall meeting if there was no meeting during their first semester.
 During this orientation meeting, students are advised regarding departmental policies and are given initial advice regarding registration for courses.